 Consumer Deposits are paid by consumers on application for new water and electricity connections.
-The deposits are repaid when the water and electricity connections are terminated to account the property of the property of
+The deposits are repaid when the water and electricity connections are terminated.
+In cases where consumers default on their accounts, the Municipality can utilise the deposit as payment for the outstanding account.